zchsh/paper-mini-gen/NOTES.md

 - Maybe ideal scenario: same as now, but for any curved _segments_, convert to straight lines based on some _angle tolerance_
   - This same "angle tolerance" principle is what i want for `create-circular-polygon` as well....

-#### Explore image masking

-- [ ] Would be nice to be able to mask image
-  - Doing this in the `<svg>`-approved way probably makes sense
-  - Use the offset mask, I think, same outline as what'll get cut out

 #### Explore path smoothing after boolean addition

 - [ ] Explore path smoothing, so scissors-based cutout is easier